Skip to main contentSkip to navigation

 Why does chip-off NAND extraction fail on modern AES-256 SSDs?

 Modern NVMe SSDs implement always-on AES-256 XTS hardware encryption.
-The Media Encryption Key is generated by the controller's hardware RNG, fused into one-time-programmable silicon, and never leaves the controller die.
+The Media Encryption Key is generated by the controller's hardware RNG, wrapped by a hardware-unique root key fused into one-time-programmable silicon, and never leaves the controller die.
 Desoldering the NAND and reading it in a chip-off jig produces ciphertext that cannot be decrypted without the original controller.
 Board-level repair to revive the controller is the only viable path.

 Chip-off was the traditional last resort for dead SSDs: desolder the TSOP48 or BGA NAND packages from the destroyed PCB, read them in a bare NAND programmer, and reassemble the data with software algorithms.
 That still works for older USB flash drives and for legacy SATA controllers like the Phison PS3111-S11 that use simple XOR scrambling.
 It does not work for the encrypted controller families that ship in every modern NVMe SSD.